GE

 Worked Example 1: £10,000 Across Three Maturities Inside an ISA

 Three gilts, three different shapes of return.
-All figures use 12 May 2026 BoE par yields and assume the holder is a 40% taxpayer using their ISA allowance.
+All figures use early August 2026 estimated par yields and assume the holder is a 40% taxpayer using their ISA allowance.

-The 20-year gilt at 5.71%. £10,000 nominal at par yielding 5.71% generates about £571/year for 20 years — £11,420 in cumulative coupons, plus the principal repayment.
+The 20-year gilt at 5.15%. £10,000 nominal at par yielding 5.15% generates about £515/year for 20 years — £10,300 in cumulative coupons, plus the principal repayment.
 Inside an ISA the full income is yours.
 Use case: locking in retirement income for someone in their 30s or 40s.
 The catch: a 1% rise in yields can take 12-13% off the price overnight on a 20-year.
 Acceptable only if you can hold to maturity or are buying when you believe yields are at or near their peak.
+See our analysis of how gilt yields flow through to mortgage pricing for the macro picture.

 Note the asymmetry.
-The 20-year offers ~60bp more annual yield than the 10-year, but at multiples of the price volatility.
-For most retail investors the 5-10 year part of the curve is the sweet spot — meaningful yield, manageable duration.
-Long-dated gilts are a specialist's tool.
+The 20-year offers ~80bp more annual yield than the 10-year, but at multiples of the price volatility.
+For most retail investors, the 5-to-10-year range is the pragmatic sweet spot: enough yield to matter, enough certainty to sleep.

 Worked Example 2: The Low-Coupon Trick Outside an ISA